 How to Finance Your Student’s Study Abroad Adventure

 Studying abroad can be affordable.
 The same federal and state aid, institutional scholarships, grants, and loans that finance your student’s education can also contribute to funding their study abroad experience.
 Be sure to consult the financial aid office at your student’s home institution to learn more about what aid is transferable to study abroad.

 For students that are billed directly by IES Abroad and studying abroad for a semester, academic year, or split year, we offer the option of paying in interest-free installments for a one-time fee of $125 for semester students and $250 for academic year and split year students.
 A down payment of $3,500, plus this one-time fee, is due to the IES Abroad office upon receipt of the statement.

 Apply for IES Abroad Scholarships & Aid

-We're proud to offer more than $4 million in need- and merit-based scholarships and financial aid to assist students with study abroad expenses.
+We're proud to offer $5 million in need- and merit-based scholarships and financial aid to assist students with study abroad expenses.
 We encourage you and your student to consider both IES Abroad aid, and aid from outside resources.
 Many organizations encourage and support underrepresented students in studying abroad, so keep an eye out for scholarships that may be especially suited for your student.

 From saving loose change to selling your gently used clothing, there’s plenty of small but impactful ways your student can save for study abroad.
 We encourage you to discuss these smaller saving options with your student well in advance of studying abroad so that they feel financially secure and supported by the time they head abroad.